sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 ### Running your nym client

-Before initalising your Network Requester, you must initalise an instance of the nym-client binary for it to listen to.
+Before initalising your Network Requester, you must initalise an instance of the nym-client binary for it to listen to with.
+If you want to use a specific gateway, include the `--gateway` flag.
+If not, then just run:

-First of all, choose which gateway to connect your client to.
-Active gateways can be found in the 'Gateways' [section of the explorer](https://sandbox-explorer.nymtech.net/nym/gateways).

-Then initalise your nym client with the ID key of your gateway of choice:

 ```
- ./nym-client init --id requester-client --gateway <GATEWAY_ID>
+ ./nym-client init --id <id>
 ```

 Which should return: